Fort Lauderdale ~ Miami ~ Pompano ~ Boca Raton

 One of the the most common questions I get is "What will the weather be like and what do you think we will catch".
 Weather conditions change quickly and often so I try to stay away from that subject until the day before the outing so be careful if you ask...
 Sometimes I'll request a call early the morning of the trip so we can get the latest update before we start the drive to the boat.
 As long as it isn't pouring, nonstop rain with lightning I can find somewhere to bend a rod.
 The question of what we will catch is as old as dirt.
 You know, it's called fishing!
 The species chart on this site gives a VERY GENERAL idea on what could happen but many factors play into each days plan.
 That is also another subject that is best discussed when we meet at the boat that morning.
 The wind speed, wind direction, weather patterns, current direction, water color, time of year, recent activity, personal goals, gutt feeling and prayer all have influences on what can happen each trip.
 My operation is very flexible and my years of experience both offshore and in the local canals and harbor will give you a fair chance at having success.
 If you read this and understand my message then you will understand that it is an honest, direct and to the point description of how this all works.
 If my fishing report on this site seems to be dated then the conditions are probably the same as posted.
 I do update the report more often as the action changes.

 Many people are looking for a larger boat to go "deep sea" fishing.
 In this area most everyone that lives here and fishes for fun or competition use center console, outboard powered boats.
 The larger sportfish, diesel powered boats are fishing along side us for the same fish.
 Often the smaller boat with light tackle will provide a better chance for success and a more "hands on" experience.
-My single engine 25 foot boat has a greater advantage then a larger twin engine boat when it comes to maneuvering and getting into tight places or shallow water situations.
-Some of the best spots I fish inshore can not be accessed by a boat any larger than mine.
+A smaller boat has a greater advantage then a larger twin engine boat when it comes to maneuvering and getting into tight places or shallow water situations inshore.
+Some of the best spots to fish inshore can not be accessed by a larger boat.

 I list 3, 4, 5 and 7 hour trips.
 Baits are often in the water within 30 minutes from when your outing begins.
 I offer 5 or 7 hour trips for offshore outings and 3 or 4 hours for inshore/nearshore trips.
 We have no realistic flyfishing situations in Fort Lauderdale.
 Plan on a 2-4 hour drive to the Keys or the west coast if you must throw flys... and catch